 No weapons of any type are allowed on campus.
-This includes, but is not limited to: hand guns, rifles, knives, and any other devices that may be used to harm or intimidate staff or students.
-This institution maintains a threat-free learning environment.
-Violation of this policy may result in immediate dismissal from the institution and a complaint with local law enforcement.
+This includes, but is not limited to handguns, rifles, knives, and any other devices used to harm or intimidate staff or students.
+WyoTech maintains a threat-free learning environment.
+Violation of this policy may result in immediate dismissal from the school and a compliant with local law enforcement.